pyrsmk/quark/README.md

 // Set the ready function
 $._ready=domready;

-// Set an event handler
+// Replace the event handler (from the starter pack)
 $._node.on=function(event,func){
     var el=this;
     Gator(el.node).on(event,function(e){